leo-arch/clifm/README.md

 * Auto-completion
 * History function
-* The ability to run any command just as if you were using your preferred terminal emulator (which makes it a very basic shell)
+* The ability to run any command just as if you were using your preferred terminal emulator (which makes it a basic shell)
 * Aliases
 * Logs
 * Prompt and profile commands

+Finally, all CLiFM options could be handled directly by command line, by passing parameters to the program, or via plain text configuration files, located in `~/.config/clifm`.

 Insofar as it is heavily inspired in Arch Linux and its KISS principle, CLiFM is fundamentally aimed to be lightweight, fast, and simple.
 Weighing approximately 5 MB (!), it is the most lightweight and fastest file manager out there.
 On Arch's notion of simplcity see: https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity